LouisMazel/maz-ui/packages/themes/README.md

 ## Strategies

-### Runtime
+### Runtime (recommended)

-CSS generated and injected dynamically on the client side.
+The full theme CSS is generated and injected synchronously on first paint, on both client and server (via `useHead` in Nuxt). `updateTheme(...)` re-injects the new CSS at runtime.

-### Build
+### Buildtime

 CSS generated at build-time and included in the bundle.

-### Hybrid (recommended)

-Critical CSS injected inline, complete CSS loaded asynchronously.
+Nothing is injected at runtime; you must include the generated CSS file yourself.

 ## Generated CSS variables